 Yes you can.
 Our expert staff can sign you up to a device and plan that suit your needs.
-T & C apply.
+You must be over 18 years of age and Ts & Cs apply.

 Telstra now offer flexible no lock in contracts on your plans.
 Device repayments are over 24 or 36 months.

 Yes!
 We currently stock the Samsung Galaxy A13 as an unlocked phone.

 The smartphones that we keep in stock have to be attached to a Telstra Plan to purchase.
 The only exception is the Samsung Galaxy A13.